Commune with Nature in These Dreamy Cabin Rentals

 Whatever you're in the mood for, you have to admit that there's something especially comforting about cabins.
-It's the rustic wood construction, the glowing fireplace, the views of ponds and mountains and forests....
-The sight of a cabin, even in a photograph, seems to send some kind of deep and primitive message to our soaring, cabin-loving hearts.
+It's the rustic wood construction, the glowing fireplace, the views of ponds and mountains and forests...
+The sight of a cabin, even in a photograph, seems to send some kind of silent message to our soaring, countryside-loving hearts.
 "Run away to the wilderness," it says.
-"Run away to the wilderness and then sit by the fire under approximately seven blankets."
-And we, faced with a fire-lit promise of contentment, have no choice but to listen.
+"Run away to the wilderness, sit by the fire, and eat approximately 12 s'mores at once."
+And we, faced with the promise of utter contentment, have no choice but to listen.

-Not all cabins are built alike, so we've tracked down some unique cabin designs and experiences to get you in your woodsy feels.
-Look out for Lincoln Log vibes, A-frame charm, and treehouse whimsy.
+Not all woodsy abodes are built alike, so we've tracked down some unique cabin designs and outdoor lodgings to get you in your back-to-nature feels.
+Look out for Lincoln Log vibes, A-frame charms, and treehouse whimsy.
 Consider structures set in remote wilderness, luxurious spas, or family-friendly campgrounds.
-Whatever you're looking for, we hope you can find it in one of these cabins.
-If not, we hope you might find it inside yourself, someday.
+No matter what you're looking for, you're sure to find it in one of these dreamy escapes.

-Whether you'd prefer to book a cabin near you or on the other side of the country, we've rounded up the best ones for rent across the States.
-No need to resist that siren call any longer; go ahead and run away.
+Whether you'd prefer to book a cabin nearby or on the other side of the country, we've rounded up the best ones for rent across the United States.
+No need to resist that siren call any longer—go ahead and run away.

 This pet-friendly, renovated A-frame chalet comes with a bunch of fun stuff, including an outdoor hot tub, a deck with a gas fire pit, board games, darts, and shuffleboard.
 We could hardly blame you if you never left the three-bedroom cabin during your stay, but you'd be missing out if you didn't venture off-property.
 The cabin is part of the Sky Valley Community, which means it comes with access to a private lake with a beach, picnic facilities, a playground, a basketball court, and winter sledding trails, which should be enough to lure you out of the house.
 But if that won't do it, you can check out the nearby Deep Creek Lake State Park for lots of additional outdoor activities, or go skiing at Wisp Resort.